steffilazerte/workshop-dealing-with-data/README.md

     'help.start()' for an HTML browser interface to help.
     Type 'q()' to quit R.

-The important line is the first one: R version 4.4.2 (2024-10-31) – Pile of Leaves
+The important line is the first one: R version 4.5.1 (2025-06-13) – Great Square Root

 ### **3. Install/Update Packages**